 • Diversifying my income by gaining new retainer clients and dabbling in passive income pursuits.

-• Launching my website, and publishing the epic 6,000 word post 31 Ways to Experiment and Profit with Affiliate Links on my blog.
+• Launching my website, and publishing an epic 6,000 word post.

 • Putting myself in front of 10 new audiences through interviews, webinars and guest posts

 • Developing a community of over 1,000 bloggers interested in affiliate marketing from a program creator’s perspective, and launching a course for them called Aspiring Affiliate.